 Broadly speaking, infantry units and monsters move up to 20cm at a time, cavalry and chariots move 30cm and artillery, such as stone throwers and cannons, move 10cm.
 Flying troops can move up to 100cm but their movement is governed by special rules, as described later.
 The chart below gives the full pace move distances for each troop type plus the half pace movement.
-In each case, distances are maximums and the player can move the unit a shorter distance if he wishes
+In each case, distances are maximums and the player can move the unit a shorter distance if he wishes.

-Types Infantry Cavalry Chariots Artillery Monsters

-Machines Flying Units

-es. ann a shife a bhaileanna ann an an a

 Movement Chart

-Full Pace Half Pace
+Types Full Pace Half Pace

-20CM 10CM
+Infantry 20CM 10CM

-30cm 15CM
+Cavalry 30cm 15CM

-30cm 15CM
+Chariots 30cm 15cm

-10CM 5cm
+Artillery 10CM 5cm

-20CM 10CM
+Monsters 20CM 10CM

-Varies - See the Artillery & Machines section
+Machines Varies - See the Artille ery & Machines section

+Flying Units 100CM 10CM

+Characters 60cm 60cm

-60cm You'll find a few exceptions to these moves in the army lists later in the book but for now we don't need to worry about these oddities.
+You'll find a few exceptions to these moves in the army lists later in the book but for now we don't need to worry about these oddities.